 The good news is that the process has improved over time and you can more easily navigate through it to better understand your qualifications even before you apply.

 The Social Security Administration requires you to meet the specific qualifications and requirements under law, not necessarily if you believe you are disabled or even if your doctor labels you as disabled.
+This means you must be unable to to engage in substantial gainful activity (SGA) due to a medical condition.
+This needs to continue for at least twelve months.

 The following are the five things the Social Security Administration takes to determine if you should receive Social Security Disability Insurance.
+These include your work ability, severity of your condition, if your condition is recognized by the SSA, if you can do past work, and if there is any other work you can do.

 #1: Are You Working While Applying for Social Security Disability?